fakhriR233/Chapter2-Review-Scoring-Heroku-Live/README.md

-# Chapter2-Task_Day3
+# Chapter2-Task_Day4

-Routing with Index done, Edit and Delete done.
+# Showing Dummy Data using DB
-Add Project Index done.
+# Fetch from Add Project is not Done
-Styling problem, with button not able to align to the end of card.
-Image add/update still not working.
-(No Idea how)